-Pamela Varkony is a dynamic speaker who has inspired audiences from America to Australia through her passion for improving the lives of others.
+Pamela Varkony is a dynamic speaker who has inspired audiences from America to Australia to Afghanistan through her passion for improving the lives of others.
 Her insights on life, leadership, politics, and the human condition are read and heard across four continents.
 Considered to be a thought-leader in women’s empowerment, Pam speaks and trains frequently on the subjects of leadership, gender diversity, and their impact on corporate cultures and government policies.
+In 2017 she was named a Pearl S. Buck International Woman of Influence.
 From 2012 to 2014 she served as a gubernatorial appointee to the Pennsylvania State Commission for Women.

 Pamela began her career in advertising and marketing, serving as a Director of Co-op Advertising in a major U.S. market for Media General, before becoming President and CEO of her own advertising and PR firm.

 Looking to pursue her passion of empowering other women, Pam founded “Power Of Women” a networking, mentoring, and education initiative dedicated to helping women achieve their goals through a personal and holistic approach to success.
 “POW” is now a keystone of the Women’s Leadership Institute at Cedar Crest College, Allentown, Pennsylvania.

 Pam continues to provide leadership to women looking to follow their goals and their passions through her one-on-one personal mentoring service, “Conversations & Inspirations“.
 Women who have benefitted from her counsel and guidance span the globe and hold positions from executive assistants to entrepreneurs to CEO’s.